pajaz/DataSecurityCourse2022/Homework/Lesson4.md

             + Similar to Burp but free

 #### Lyon 2009: Nmap Network Scanning: Chapter 15.
 Nmap Reference Guide: [Port Scanning Basics](https://nmap.org/book/man-port-scanning-basics.html) (what's open, closed and filtered?
 This is a sample chapter from a book by the author of nmap, Gordon Lyon aka Fyodor Vaskovich)

+  * Even though nmap is a very versatile tool its core function still is port scanning.
+  * Application that accepts connection requests (TCP, UDP SCTP) is called **open**.
+Possibly exploitable.
+  * Accessible but no application listening in on the port is called **closed**.
+Might be a good idea to scan again later.
+  * **Filtered** ports are the ones where nmap couldn't determine the status duo packets getting filtered.
+Might be due to firewall and these kinds of ports slower the scan because they force nmap to retry several times.
+  * Accessible but not sure if open or closed.
+An **unfiltered** port.
+This classification only with ACK scans.
+  * **Open|filtered** occurs when the port is either open, or filtered.
+Scanning these ports with other scan types might resolve the issue.
+  * **Closed|filtered** is what it sounds like.
+Closed or filtered.

 ### a) My networks.
 Add a new vboxnet internal network to your VirtualBox (File: Host Network Manager...)

   In Virtual Box application I chose File > Host Network Manager > Create.